KatalystDigital/shieldsign-core/templates/dpa-standard.md

 **"Data Subject"** means the identified or identifiable natural person to whom Personal Data relates.

-**"Sub-processor"** means any processor engaged by ShieldSign to process Personal Data on behalf of the Controller.
+**"Sub-processor"** means any processor engaged by [Your Company] to process Personal Data on behalf of the Controller.

 ## 2. SCOPE AND PURPOSE

-2.1 This DPA applies to all Processing of Personal Data by ShieldSign on behalf of the Controller in connection with the electronic signature services.
+2.1 This DPA applies to all Processing of Personal Data by [Your Company] on behalf of the Controller in connection with the electronic signature services.

 2.2 Categories of Personal Data processed:
 - Names and email addresses of signatories